SonarSource/sonarlint-vscode/README.md

 ## Contributions

-If you would like to see a new feature, please create a new thread in the forum ["Suggest new features"](https://community.sonarsource.com/c/suggestions/features).
+Have a need in SonarLint that’s not being met?
+Or not being met well?
+Ever wish you could talk directly to the Product Manager?
+Well now’s your chance!
+Congratulations, you are SonarLint’s Product Manager for a day.
+If you would like to see a new feature, please create a new thread in the Community Forum here, under ["Product Manager for a Day"](https://community.sonarsource.com/c/sl/pm-for-a-day-sl/41).

-Please be aware that we are not actively looking for feature contributions.
+Please read here about why we [deprecated the "Suggest New Features" category](https://community.sonarsource.com/t/introducing-the-product-manager-for-a-day-subcategories/68606) on the Community Forum.
 The truth is that it's extremely difficult for someone outside SonarSource to comply with our roadmap and expectations.
 Therefore, we typically only accept minor cosmetic changes and typo fixes.

 With that in mind, if you would like to submit a code contribution, please create a pull request for this repository.
 Please explain your motives to contribute this change: what problem you are trying to fix, what improvement you are trying to make.